-Going Concern
+Going concern

 The financial statements have been prepared on a going concern basis.
 The Company forms part of the Quilter Perimeter sub-group of entities which have common control and directorships, and for this reason the Board has reviewed this sub-group's projections for the next 12 months and beyond, as a whole.
 The intra-group transactions for this sub-group aggregate to nil and transactions external to the sub-group also broadly net to nil and typically are cash-generating.
-Therefore the Board has a reasonable expectation that the Company has adequate resources to continue in operational existence for at least 12 months from the date of approving these financial statements.
+The Company itself is in a net current liability position as a result of intra-group funding arrangements.
+The Directors are satisfied on the basis of confirmations received, that there is no intention for the loans to be recalled.
+Therefore, the Board has a reasonable expectation that the Company has adequate resources to continue in operational existence for at least 12 months from the date of approving these financial statements.